minafkamel/Splash/README.md

 ## Clue Android Assignment
-The purpose of this assignment is to get a sense of your technical skills and how you apply them.
+The purpose of this assignment is to evaluate your technical skills, coding practices, and how you apply them in an Android project.
+The most critical aspect is that your solution compiles, runs, and meets all the functional requirements outlined below.
+Beyond that, we want to see how you structure your code, showcase your versatility, and demonstrate your ability to write clean, maintainable software.

 ### Task
 The assignment is to develop an image fetching application using the UnSplash API.
 This application should enable the users to add a random image to a list, that is persisted across sessions.